caiosaldanha/caiosaldanha/README.md

 # About me

 Hello, I'm Caio.
 I'm a Data Analyst and a Data Science Student with a passion for building creative and innovative solutions in data engineering, big data analytics, and process mining.
-I enjoy working in collaborative environments where I can work with diverse teams to solve complex problems.
+I enjoy working in collaborative environments where I can collaborate with diverse teams to solve complex problems.

 My educational journey started with studying marketing, advertising, and linguistics during my undergraduate studies, and now I'm majoring in Big Data & Analytics Management from Senac.
 I'm also pursuing a certificate in Data Science & Machine Learning from Tera, as I believe in continuous learning and growth to keep up with the fast-evolving field of data science.